Standard Chartered Bonus$aver: Earn up to 5.85% p.a. after latest rate cut

 What happened?

-Standard Chartered is cutting Bonus$aver rates for the second time this year.
+Standard Chartered has cut Bonus$aver interest rates for the second time in 2026.

 Still, the Standard Chartered Bonus$aver account remains one of the higher-yield savings accounts in Singapore for those willing to meet multiple banking and wealth criteria.